 The Reach by Waldorf Astoria

-The Reach was recently taken over by Waldorf Astoria and redesigned to feature modern furniture and private balconies.
+The Reach was taken over by Waldorf Astoria and redesigned to feature modern furniture and private balconies.
 It's located directly on the public beach and offers room rates in the $200 range.